-Using boulders in landscaping will spotlight areas of your home's exterior you want to feature in breathtaking ways; if you are uncertain about how to start landscaping with boulders, the 10 tips below are a great place to start.
+Using boulders in landscaping will spotlight areas of your home's exterior you want to feature in breathtaking ways.
+If you're uncertain about how to start landscaping with boulders, the 15 tips below from our team at Stone Center are a great place to start.

-Boulders for landscape include any rock with a diameter greater than 10 inches.
-Natural boulders form from different elements, therefore no two boulders will have the same shape, although many stones that are used in residential landscaping have a geometric shape, either rectangular or square.
+Boulders for landscape design include any rock with a diameter greater than 10 inches.
+Natural boulders form from different elements, so no two boulders will have the same shape.
+However, many stones that are used in residential landscaping have a geometric shape, either rectangular or square.

 There are no hard and fast rules for using boulders in landscape design.
-Each homeowner would want to be unique in their use of big rocks for landscaping.
-However, a few tips and ideas can help you nail the perfect natural look for your home while helping you avoid tricky mistakes.
+Each homeowner wants to be unique in their use of big rocks for landscaping.
+However, we've outlined a few tips and ideas that can help you nail the perfect natural look for your home while helping you avoid tricky mistakes.

-As with any major task, starting with a plan is essential, especially if you must achieve the best results when using boulders in landscaping.
+As with any major task, starting with a plan is essential, especially if you want to achieve the best results when using boulders in landscaping.

-Because boulders are large, they will most likely be the focal point of your landscaping and they will be very difficult to move around once placed in your yard.
-It is vital that you plan where they will be placed first and then style other landscaping features including your garden around them.
+Because boulders are large, they'll most likely be the focal point of your landscaping and they will be very difficult to move around once placed in your yard.
+It's important to plan where they'll be placed first and then style other landscaping features including your garden around them.
 Your boulder supplier may also be able to provide you with special boulders for gardens.

 This is one trick to residential landscaping with boulders – always use big rocks for landscaping.
 Here are two reasons why:

 First, many homeowners tend to underestimate the size of their property and the size of a boulder(s) it can take.
-The truth is boulders tend to look larger on a show lot than they will after they have been placed in your yard.
+In reality, boulders tend to look larger on a show lot than they will after they've been placed in your yard.
 A boulder that's too small may get dwarfed by the surrounding space.
-Also, the bigger the boulder, the more attention it draws.
+Plus, the bigger the boulder, the more attention it draws.
 Large granite boulders are particularly good at drawing attention with their pristine and timeless look.

-Boulders with flat sides, for example, can have just their flat side exposed to achieve a perfect garden bed element that looks like it has been there forever.
+Boulders with flat sides, for example, can have just their flat side exposed to achieve a perfect garden bed element that looks like it's been there forever.

-Always remember that natural boulders come in different colors and you can use this to play on a theme and set a mood.
+Always remember that natural boulders come in different colors.
+Use this to your advantage to create a theme and set a mood.
 From off-white to pale blue, ivory, brown, and warm-colored stones, you have plenty to choose from when landscaping with boulders.

-When using boulders for gardens, you will want to choose rocks that go well with the kind of plants in your garden.
+When using boulders for gardens, you'll want to choose rocks that go well with the kind of plants in your garden.
 You can set huge contrasts with your plants and garden boulders or set a style of monochrome colors.

-When using boulders in the front yard for example.
-You can achieve raised beds and retaining walls, whether to create distinct partitioning or just for the beauty of the look.
-Finish this styling with smaller stones that will help to add character to each raised level.
+For example, when using boulders in the front yard, you can achieve raised beds and retaining walls, whether to create distinct partitioning or just for the beauty of the look.
+Finish this styling with smaller stones that'll help to add character to each raised level.